-Mothers can choose to share their maternity leave (once they have taken the compulsory period) with their partner / co-parent by ending their period of maternity leave and instead taking shared parental leave.
-Refer to Shared Parental Leave (SPL) section 8 for further guidance.
+Mothers can choose to share their maternity leave (once they have taken the compulsory period) with their partner / co-parent by ending their period of maternity leave and instead taking shared parental leave (refer to section 8).

 Start date

 The earliest a woman can start her maternity leave is 11 weeks before the EWC.
 The latest a woman can start her maternity leave is her expected due date.
 Employees must give their manager at least 28 days notice in writing of the date they would like their maternity leave to commence.
 The employee may request to change this date after giving notice and they should give their manager as much notice as possible if they wish to do this.